carolineorsi/TripWise/README.md

     UPDATE: NEED TO FORMAT DIRECTIONS~~

 6. Add "Send to Phone" button
-	- When route is updated, add a Send to Phone button that makes an AJAX call to Flask
+	- ~~When route is updated, add a Send to Phone button that makes an AJAX call to Flask~~
-    UPDATE:
+	- ~~Data to send in GET request: route information, user's phone number~~
-	- Data to send in GET request: route information, user's phone number
+	- ~~Write Python script using Twilio API to send a URL to user's phone number with a link to the route~~
-	- Write Python script using Twilio API to send a URL to user's phone number with a link to the route
+	- ~~Format the URL to open directly in Google Maps App on phone~~
-	- Format the URL to open directly in Google Maps App on phone
+  - TODO: Use user's phone number if logged in, otherwise prompt user for phone.

 7. Allow multiple waypoints
   - ~~Update search button so that it doesn't clear route.~~